 Cured to demold in 8 to 12 hours

-If you’re using a resin jewelry blank to make your rings, you likely want to pour in layers and may want a raised finish.
-In that case, you want to use a doming resin.
-These produce a beautiful, raised dome on jewelry but shouldn’t be poured deeper than 1/8 inch at once.
+If you’re using a resin jewelry blank to make your rings, you want to use a doming resin.
+Doming resins produce glossy coatings on surfaces.
+You’ll get a beautiful, raised dome on your resin rings.

 Best resin for ring blanks